Last Updated on October 5, 2022

 The birthday morning dawned, and I surprised her with gifts, a 50th birthday banner, and balloons.
 It was a great start to a long and exciting birthday weekend.
 Walking on the Great Wall and fulfilling that dream was emotional.
 We hugged, shed a few tears, and bought a stupendously expensive beer in a tiny café just before we descended, but it was worth every penny!

 We threw caution to the wind and chose to toboggan down from the Wall, rather than take the cable car!
 What an adrenalin rush that was – 20 minutes on the longest toboggan run in the world!
-For the afternoon, we had a thrilling, but rather cosy rickshaw ride through the Beijing hutongs (narrow streets, with traditional courtyard houses).
+In the afternoon, we had a thrilling, but rather cozy rickshaw ride through the Beijing hutongs (narrow streets, with traditional courtyard houses).
 Those rickshaws are definitely not designed for well-padded Western backsides!

 As a further treat for the next day, we booked the sumptuous Sunday lunch at the Four Seasons hotel.
 The wonderful staff at the Four Seasons restaurant couldn’t have been more attentive.
 We had bottomless champagne, the most fabulous food, and they even made special birthday desserts for us!

 Next on the schedule was a bit of pampering as we had decided to get a manicure.
 As soon as the salon manager realised we were celebrating a big birthday, she was quite insistent that we receive a free wash and blow dry!
 We were thoroughly spoiled in the hair salon, with much laughter as the manager explained that her staff were enjoying working with our “Western hair”.
-Feeling replete, very relaxed and rather glam with our “posh” hair, we enjoyed leisurely cocktails on the terrace before retiring for the night.
+Feeling replete, very relaxed, and rather glam with our “posh” hair, we enjoyed leisurely cocktails on the terrace before retiring for the night.

 Top 50th Birthday Trip Ideas in the Oceania Region